 It is easiest if you create your experiment setup ahead of time in the GUI, so it is saved as part of the model.
-To run an experiment setup saved in a model, here is an example command line, run from the NetLogo 6.2.2 installation folder so the paths to the netlogo-headless.sh script and Wolf sheep Simple 5.nlogo model are correct.
+To run an experiment setup saved in a model, here is an example command line, run from the NetLogo 6.4.0 installation folder so the paths to the NetLogo_Console app and Wolf Sheep Simple 5.nlogo model are correct.